dry914/sam-contracts/README.md

 This is an implementation of the PoC contract for the [NCR#1](https://github.com/orgs/noir-lang/discussions/5932) grant.

-Our key concept is centered around the creation of a module for Safe multisig that ensures the anonymity of all its participants using ZK-SNARK technology and Noir language.
+Our key concept is the creation of a module for Safe multisig that ensures the anonymity of all its participants using ZK-SNARK technology.

 The details are described in: